 I’m a big fan of their built-in reporting, and it’s also quick and easy to create aesthetic emails using their templates and the drag-and-drop campaign builder.

 In my opinion, ActiveCampaign is the best for the price.

 Like many email marketing tools, ActiveCampaign uses tiered pricing based on how many contacts you have.
 At the time of this writing, it starts at $15/month for the Lite plan if you have less than 500 contacts.

 Their pricing is flexible based on your needs and the scale of your business, so you won’t be stuck paying extra for features you’re not using.

 Check out their full pricing here.

-I’ve contacted AC’s support a few times to ask technical questions, and they’ve been prompt and helpful.
+I’ve contacted AC’s dedicated account customer service a few times to ask technical questions, and they’ve been prompt and helpful.
 You can contact them through email or live chat.
 Their supporting documentation is vast and consistently updated for new features.

 ActiveCampaign is feature-rich without overwhelming you.
 Here are the main features most businesses would be interested in: